Israel–PKK relations

 The Israel–PKK relations refers to the relations between Israel and the Kurdistan Workers' Party (PKK).
 The PKK adhered to an Anti-Zionist stance and opposed Israel, as part of Abdullah Öcalan's teachings.
-When the PKK was based in the Beqaa Valley in the 1980s, it clashed with the Israeli Defense Forces many times.
+When the PKK was based in the Beqaa Valley in the 1980s, it clashed with the Israeli Defense Forces many times, with continued tensions between the two sides afterwards.

 Background

 The PKK's ideology started off as a Marxism–Leninism with a blend of Kurdish nationalism.
 Marxist-Leninists have a long history of hostility towards Zionism.
 However, the PKK's ideology later shifted to Democratic confederalism, a left-wing, libertarian socialist, anticapitalist, and internationalist ideology which also goes against Zionism.
 Democratic confederalism aims to replace ethnostates and capitalism with administrative councils elected by locals, allowing the people to have autonomous control over themself while linking themself to other communities via a network of confederal councils.
 Democratic confederalism also hopes to dissolve the United Nations.
 Abdullah Öcalan frequently stated his Anti-Zionist stance and also made negative statements towards the existence of Israel.
 Various leading members of the PKK, such as Mustafa Karasu, Duran Kalkan, Cemîl Bayik, and Besê Hozat, have also made negative statements towards Zionism and Israel.

 In a comment submitted to Internationalist Commune, Mustafa Karasu confirmed the PKK's official stance on Israel, stating that "Since the emergence of the PKK, we have been against Zionism.
 We compared the genocide of the Kurds in Turkey with Israeli Zionism and the Apartheid regime of South Africa.
 Since its founding, the PKK has fought side by side with the Palestinians.
 In 1982, 13 of our cadres fell in the fight against the occupation of Lebanon by Israel.
 The Israeli state also participated in the international conspiracy against Abdullah Öcalan, and murdered four of our comrades in Berlin.
 No doubt, we will never forget the support the Palestinians gave to the Kurdish people in the 1980s.
 Our attitude towards Zionism has always been ideological.
 Until today, we stand on the side of the Palestinians and all those who are fighting for a democratic solution in the region."